 GrindaBuck is a rewards site where you can complete a variety of minor tasks.
 This includes taking surveys, participating in offers, watching video clips, and Paid to Click.
 The latter task requires that you visit websites from a list and remain on the site for less than a minute.
 You’ll only earn one cent for this task, but it is remarkably easy.

 You can receive your earnings via Bitcoin, PayPal, or gift cards.
-After your first redemption of at least $10, you can cash out at any time as long as you have money on your account.
-You can expect to receive your funds in less than 12 hours after cash out.
+After your first redemption of at least $10, you can cash out at any time as long as you have money in your account.
+You can expect to receive your funds in less than 12 hours after cashing out.

 Field Agent specializes in market research tasks.
 The platform helps companies explore their brand visibility and store functions.
 You may be tasked to check product prices, give your opinions on specific products, answer questions about competitor marketing, or verify if a special display is correctly set up.